openstack/keystone/doc/source/testing.rst

 Schema migrations are tested using SQLAlchemy Migrate's built-in test runner::

-The test does not start testing from the very top.In order for the test to run, the database that is used to test, should be up to version above the version brought forward by the latest script.::
+The test does not start testing from the very top.
+In order for the test to run, the database that is used to test, should be up to version above the version brought forward by the latest script.::

 This command would create the test db with a version of 0.::